ant-design-blazor/ant-design-icons-blazor/README.md

 | Spin | Rotate icon with animation | boolean         |-       |
 | Rotate |Rotate by n degrees | int  | -  |
 | TwoToneColor |Only supports the two-tone icon.
 Specify the primary color.| string[]  | -  |

+## Development

+- Install the .NET Compiler Platform SDK with VS2022 for debug the Source Generators.
+- Set `AntDesign.Icons.Generator` as startup project.
+- Press F5 or click `Debug` button on top of VS2022.